splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/python-manual-instrumentation.rst

    .. tab:: Asynchronous instruments

-      Asynchronous instruments, like asynchronous gauges, provide callback functions that you run on demand.
+      Asynchronous instruments, like asynchronous gauges, provide callback functions that the OTel SDK runs in the background.
 An example of asynchronous instrument is a humidity sensor that is polled every minute for new data.
 They don't support context propagation.

       1. Import the OpenTelemetry API: